Interstitial Cystitis and Fibromyalgia – What to Do About it

 Some people with fibromyalgia also suffer from interstitial cystitis which can further hinder their quality of life.

 Your bladder is an all-important muscular organ designed to collect urine until you can relieve yourself.
 It expands as urine is deposited, sending signals of fullness through the pelvic nerves up to the brain.

 Because of the strong connection between fibromyalgia and the nervous system, it’s not surprising that the bladder is impacted for many with fibromyalgia.
-After all, those nerves regulating your “I need to pee” sensation are a part of the nervous system.
+After all, those nerves regulating your “I need to pee” sensation is a part of the nervous system.

-If you tend to use the bathroom more often than other people, or you suffer from pain or discomfort in the pelvis, vagina, scrotum or anus, there’s a chance that you suffer from interstitial cystitis.
+If you tend to use the bathroom more often than other people, or you suffer from pain or discomfort in the pelvis, vagina, scrotum, or anus, there’s a chance that you suffer from interstitial cystitis.
 Even pain during sexual intercourse can be a symptom of this condition.
 If you have found no other explanation for your symptoms, it’s worth learning more about this disorder of the bladder.

-As a side note, I was one of those who suffered with endometriosis throughout my 20’s and 30’s, and I will say that some of the symptoms of this condition and endometriosis are similar.
+As a side note, I was one of those who suffered from endometriosis throughout my 20’s and 30’s, and I will say that some of the symptoms of this condition and endometriosis are similar.
 Just be aware so that you know what you are dealing with.

 This condition is also known as painful bladder syndrome.
 This condition often mimics the symptoms of a urinary tract infection, but your doctor will find no infection when testing your urine.